Featuring flawless coverage and finish, while still letting your skin breathe!

 Cocoa butter is a life saver for anyone with severely dry skin.
 Because of how thick and creamy it is, it’s able to deep condition skin and prevent moisture from evaporating.
 However, it’s not so ideal for acne-prone skin.
 It can be too heavy and greasy for oily skin, and can trap excess oil and dirt into pores.
 Avoid this ingredient.
 There are plenty of other plant oils that are nourishing and also non-comedogenic.

-Ingredients to choose
+Ingredients to Choose

 Oh, where would we be without this holy grail ingredient in our life?
 Green tea earned its popular reputation for its anti-aging power.
 But did you know that it’s effective in fighting acne too?
 Green tea has been shown to help reduce sebum production and is also anti-inflammatory.
 That’s basically everything you need for a foundation that won’t make your skin break out.

 Salicylic acid is a beta hydroxy acid that’s able to cleanse pores and fight buildup.
-We recommend sticking to natural sources of this acid in a product, to avoid drying out your skin too much.
+We recommend sticking to natural sources of this acid in a product to avoid drying out your skin too much.
 Look for ingredients like willow bark, meadowsweet, blackberry, and blueberry.
-The great thing about them is that you can wear your foundation while keep your pores purified as well (see why we love natural foundations so much now?).
+The great thing about them is that you can wear your foundation while keeping your pores purified as well (see why we love natural foundations so much now?).

-Out of all the plant oils out there, we actually think argan oil is the best one for acne-prone skin, so much that we even wrote a guide about it.
+Out of all the plant oils in existence, we think argan oil is the best one for acne-prone skin, so much that we even wrote a guide about it.
 In addition to being non-comedogenic, argan oil has been shown to reduce the amount of sebum in skin.
 It’s also high in anti-inflammatory vitamin E, and is rich in linoleic acid—an essential fatty acid that many acne-prone people are deficient in.
 It’s ultra lightweight too, making it a great ingredient in all makeup products, and not just foundation.

 Here’s another oil that’s just as refreshingly lightweight as argan oil.
 Its composition is similar to our sebum, meaning that it absorbs easily and is unlikely to clog up skin.
-That way, it can actually help rebalance your skin, and lessen the likelihood of acne in the first place.
-When applied to skin, it feels silky smooth!
+That way, it can actually help rebalance your skin and lessen the likelihood of acne in the first place.
+When applied to skin, it feels silky smooth.
 If you can find this secret ingredient in a foundation, it’ll be a true makeup-skin care hybrid.

 Pressed Foundation from Alima Pure